This post may contain affiliate links.

 Description

-This refreshing take on the classic gimlet cocktail features fresh cucumber, your choice of vodka or gin, lime juice, and agave or simple syrup.
+This refreshing take on the classic gimlet cocktail features fresh cucumber, gin, lime juice and simple syrup.
 Simple and refreshing!

 Ingredients